 For organic molecules, the clinical sector's need for metrological traceability is driven by the requirements for clinical laboratory medicine.
 The sector uses a vast range of measurements, from highly automated, high-throughput analysis to small-scale specialized measurements.
-The sector is served by large multinational industrial corporations that provide complete in vitro diagnostic measurement services and solutions.
+The sector is served by large multinational industrial corporations that provide entire in vitro diagnostic measurement services and solutions.
 As would be expected in a sector where measurement results have an often immediate and important impact on the health of a person, the sector is highly regulated (e.g. EU Regulation 2017/ 746 of the European Parliament and the Council on in-vitro diagnostic medical devices IVDR) and has internationally agreed quality standards for the metrological traceability of calibrators (ISO 17511), routine measurement services (ISO 15189), reference procedures (ISO 15193), reference materials (ISO 15194) and requirements for the competence of calibration laboratories (ISO 15195).

 Historically a significant proportion of the OAWG effort has been focused on the needs of the clinical sector.
 A set of lipid and metabolite markers in serum were among the first measurands addressed by the OAWG.
-To date, the group has completed eighteen key comparisons and six dedicated pilot studies in this area, which roughly equates to one study a year, intended to address the needs of the clinical sector.
+To date the group has completed seventeen key comparisons and six dedicated pilot studies in this area, which roughly equates to one study a year, intended to address the needs of the clinical sector.
 From the outset these studies were used by NMIs to hone their skills in preparing calibration standards, assessing new instruments and approaches for performing isotope dilution calibration procedures and in assessing and discussing their approaches to the estimation of measurement uncertainty.
 However, almost all studies have been in serum and only eight different measurands have been studied (cholesterol, creatinine, glucose, urea, uric acid, progesterone, cortisol and vitamin D).
-These have proven ideal for training, for assessing the impact of metrology in economic and societal terms, for guiding the NIST/SIM chemical metrology working group training opportunity and for engaging the broader clinical community in CCQM activities.
-However, reliance on comparisons involving such a small group of measurands will not provide the evidence needed to support the broader range of capabilities needed for the analysis of more challenging measurands as required to address the evolving needs of the community.
+These have proven ideal for training, for assessing the impact of metrology in economic and societal terms, for guiding the NIST/SIM chemical metrology working group training opportunity4 and for engaging the broader clinical community in CCQM activities.
+However reliance on comparisons involving such a small group of measurands will not provide the evidence of the broader range of capabilities needed for the analysis of more challenging measurands as required to address the evolving needs of the community.

-Continuous efforts are organized at a global (e.g. JCTLM, International Consortium for Harmonization of Clinical Laboratory Results (ICHCLR)) and at the local RMO level (e.g European Metrology Network for Traceability in Laboratory Medicine) aim to coordinate the output and effort from NMIs to better achieve this objective.
+Continuous organized efforts at a global (e.g. JCTLM, International Consortium for Harmonization of Clinical Laboratory Results (ICHCLR)5) and at the local RMO level aim to coordinate the output and effort from NMIs to better achieve this objective.
 The OAWG should continue to support and take advantage of the opportunities that will arise from these initiatives, such as access to shared study materials.
-The clinical sector continues to become more metrology aware and as such many countries have well-established regulated metrology infrastructures.
-Such an example is the "Guideline of the German Medical Association of Quality Assurance in Medical Laboratory Examinations" (Rili-BÄK) or Clinical Laboratory Improvement Amendments of 1988 (CLIA) Proficiency Testing Regulations Related to Analytes and Acceptable Performance of the USA, which stipulates the frequency of participation and maximum deviation permitted from the reference value for a group of priority measurands in biological fluids which must be achieved in order to provide measurement services in the clinical sector.
-The IFCC has set the expected equivalence of measurements from reference laboratories to be 25 % of the maximum deviation permitted by routine labs.
+The clinical sector continues to become more metrology aware and as such many countries have well established regulated metrology infrastructures.
+Such an example is the "Guideline of the German Medical Association of Quality Assurance in Medical Laboratory Examinations" (Rili-BÄK) which stipulates the frequency of participation and maximum deviation permitted from the reference value for a group of priority measurands in biological fluids which must be achieved in order to provide measurement services in the clinical sector in Germany.
+The IFCC have set the expected equivalence of measurements from reference laboratories to be 25 % of the maximum deviation permitted by routine labs.
 This therefore establishes a "fit for purpose" criterion for the target uncertainty of calibrators and QC materials for the sector.
 As these become more established, they should be used to assess the success of Key Comparisons and identify where improvement at the NMI level is necessary.